w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 **Notes 2 & 3 Proposal 2: Split Note 2 into two notes (as it currently appears in the EN 301 549)**

 NOTE 2: This success criterion does not imply that software always needs to directly support a keyboard or “keyboard interface” **if one is not provided by the platform software.
-But if one is provided, the software needs to make all functionality avialable through it - unless the exception applies.**
+But if one is provided, the software needs to make all functionality available through it - unless the exception applies.**

 NOTE 3: Nor does it imply that software always needs to provide its own [virtual keyboard](#virtual-keyboard). **But if it does, then it also needs to also support keyboard input from any keyboard interface provided by platform software.**</div>
 <div class="note wcag2ict">